 Because color is relative, that is each color derives its character from the color it is placed next to; colors can be made to appear lighter or darker than they really are depending what they are placed against.
 This is perception and is something that changes.
 This is what fools most people when choosing their house paint colors.
 But, if we can scientifically assign a numerical value to a paint color which remains constant, then we can always be accurate about specifying color.

-Using a value scale is fun, easy and enlightening.
-They are usually high quality inks printed on a heavy card stock and are available at any good art supply store.
+Using a value scale is fun, easy, and enlightening.
+They are usually high quality inks printed on a heavy card stock and are readily had.